Please choose a different web browser.

 • Use repeating actions with the Play and Menu buttons

-• A small LED on the Manta TR1 blinks whenever it receives a command
+• A small LED on Manta TR1 blinks whenever it receives a command

 • Puts some money in our bank account so we can continue developing great products